bloodraven66/minimalist/_posts/2021-06-12-Speech-Synthesis.md

 ![taco2]({{ '/assets/images/taco2.png' | relative_url }})
 <br>

 This work also uses wavenet as a vocoder instead of Griffin Lim reconstruction.
-Griffin Lim is known to generate audio with lower quality, it has it's charecteristic mettalic sound to it.
+Griffin Lim is known to generate audio with lower quality, it has it's charecteristic metallic sound to it.

 Now, let us look at transformer architectures applied for this task.

 Transformer TTS:<br>
 This work looks at the resemblence of a view of Tacotron2 setup with original Transformer architecture.
-Both consists of encoder and decoder, with an attention component combining information between them.
+Both consists of encoder and decoder, with an attention component combining information from encoder to decoder states.
 With this formulation, they diretly utilise transformers for speech synthesis task with mel spectogram as target.

 ![ttts]({{ '/assets/images/ttts.png' | relative_url }})

 Similar to tacotron, an embedding is used for input.
 This is passed to transformer encoder.
 At the same time, spectogram is passed to the decoder, which consists of dense layers followed by masked self attention layer.
 A multi head attention of transformer replaces the local senstive attention from tacotron2.
 The encoder and decoder states are combined in this attention.
 This is followed by Post net and stop token layers as utilised in tacotron2.
+A different version of positional encoding was used which allowed for training a scale parameter for the encodings.

-A key advantage is in being able to train much faster in transformers.
+Key advantage is the usage of transformers and the benifits it brings in terms of learning better and faster representation.

 FastSpeech:
 FastSpeech simplifies the architecture by using encoder architecture for the decoder as well.
 There is no Mel spectogram conditioning involved at the decoder.
 The duration modelling is done by an expliit duration predictor consisting of few 1D convolution layers.
 This makes the encoder and decoder fully parallel at all times on the sequence.